AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Installing a custom Home Menu title

-<p class="warning">Have a backed up <code>homemenu.cia</code> file before proceeding!
+<p class="note">Make sure you have a backed up <code>homemenu.cia</code> file before proceeding.
+Creating a NAND backup is recommended when modifying any system titles.
+Replacing the Home Menu title is safe and can be restored without a NAND backup, but you should make one anyways.
 If you bricked your console OS, see the restore section below.</p>

-<p class="warning">Never uninstall CFW while any modded system titles are installed.
+<p class="warning">Never uninstall CFW while any modded system titles are installed!
 It will result in an unbootable state and you'll need the <a href="https://www.flashcarts.net/ds-quick-start-guide">ntrboot</a> DS flashcart to recover it.</p>

 1. Download a custom Home Menu title (`.cia`) from above.